Henry Frederick Nicholl1

 Thomas Sankey married Catalina Dewsbury, daughter of James Dewsbury.1

-Thomas Sankey lived at Moreton, Gloucestershire, England.1
+He lived at Moreton, Gloucestershire, EnglandG.1

 Child of Thomas Sankey and Catalina Dewsbury